 Manage Your Wealth And Cut Investment Fees: If you have a 401(k) or IRA, I highly recommend signing up with Personal Capital and running your portfolio through their free Investment Fee Analyzer tool.
 I ran my 401(k) through their system and discovered I am paying $1,700 in annual fees I had no idea I was paying!
 After converting my 401(k) to a rollover IRA, I ran the portfolio through their Investment Fee Analyzer again to see that after some investment changes, I’m now only paying $515 a year.
 You should do the same exercise.

-One of their best new features for 2015/2016 is their new Retirement Planning Calculator that pulls in your real data after you’ve linked all your account, and spits out future financial scenarios based on a sophisticated Monte Carlo simulation.
+One of their best new features is their new Retirement Planning Calculator that pulls in your real data after you’ve linked all your account, and spits out future financial scenarios based on a sophisticated Monte Carlo simulation.
 Their Retirement Calculator is seriously the best on the web today.
 Finally, you can keep track of your finances and monitor your net worth with Personal Capital as well.
 Leverage free tools on the internet to make your retirement a financial success!